The Govt manager and the spy cam - appeal against discharge without conviction, suppression heard

 Police say a judge made errors when she granted a porn-addicted Government manager who planted a spy camera in a gym bathroom a discharge without conviction and permanently suppressed his name.

-They say the decision was based on the man's claim he would lose his job and bring his Government-owned company into disrepute but there was no evidence either scenario would eventuate.
+They say the judge effectively minimised the seriousness of the offending by relying on the wrong information at sentencing.

-And they say the judge effectively minimised the seriousness of the offending by relying on the wrong information at sentencing.
+And they say the decision was based on the man's claim he would lose his job and bring his Government-owned company into disrepute but there was no evidence either scenario would eventuate.

 The Herald has previously reported the man captured almost 40,000 images of unsuspecting men and women in various states of undress.